StarlaToR/TowerDefense/README.md

 In this game, you have to defend a base against waves of enemies that follow a road.
 To acheive this goal, you have different types of tower which you can place on the map.
-These towers will attack this enemies et kill them before they can reach your base.
+These towers will attack the enemies and kill them before they can reach your base.
-If the enemies reach the base, it is damaged and if too many of them reach it, you lose.
+If the enemies reach your base, it will damage it and if they destroy it, you lose.
 Your goal is to survive **25 waves** without having your base destroyed.

-This game was made by **Quentin Lepine, Umut Osmanoglu** and **Antoine Mordant** with **raylib** library.
+This game was made by **Quentin Lepine, Umut Osmanoglu** and **Antoine Mordant** with the help of **raylib** library.

 ---
 # Introduction's cinematic